-Defendant Pope made the decision to arrest Kevin Hulbert and charge him with disorderly conduct while Kevin Hulbert was filming the arrest of Jeff Hulbert, despite the fact that Hulbert was aware of the right to film police.
+Defendant Pope then made the decision to arrest Kevin Hulbert and charge him with disorderly conduct for filming the arrest of Jeff Hulbert, despite that Pope was aware of the right to film police.
 Id. at 107-108.
 Kevin Hulbert testified that he was 20 feet away while filming and Pope approached him to make the arrest.
-ECF No. 84-1, Exhibit B (D. Md.
-February 11, 2021) at 29-31.
+ECF No. 84-1, Exhibit B at 29-31 (D. Md.
+February 11, 2021).